Between 2014 through 2016 GGC used to roast it’s own coffee in-house a few times per week in micro batches.

 We enjoyed that process and we also enjoyed serving local customers but these days we have left that cafe and roasting business behind.
 We now recommend local customers head over to Klamath Falls based Gathering Grounds Roastery for fresh beans and poured drinks while we have started focusing our core business model on educating coffee enthusiasts around the globe.

-While we have pivoted our business strategy to focusing on our online customers and readers we now feel it’s better to partner with (and recommend) online retailers of fine organic coffees to our customers, those companies especially who emphasize the use of Fair Trade certified coffees in their business.
+While GGC has pivoted the business strategy to focus on online customers, readers, and clients we now feel it’s better to partner with (and recommend) online retailers of fine organic coffees to our customers, those companies especially who emphasize the use of Fair Trade certified coffees in their business.